swnesbitt/ATMS-597-SP-2020/ATMS-597-SP-2020-Project-2/INSTRUCTIONS.md

 You will work in groups of 3 to complete this assignment, which are assigned on Learn@Illinois.
 Students who are not taking the course for credit may join to form their own groups, however their assignment will not be graded.

 Task:
 Create code using python `pandas` to organize and reduce climate data.
+You will gain experience using an API call to a data server at the National Centers for Environmental Information (NCEI) to produce a visualization of so-called *climate stripes*, created by [Ed Hawkins at the University of Reading](https://showyourstripes.info/).
+Our version of climate stripes will add a quantitative plot over top of the plot so you can actually see the values of temperature, precipitation, or carbon dioxide concentration.
+This new version will add axes and a line graph showing the time and value axes on the x- and y-axes, respectively.

 Functionality Requirements:
-* The code must be object-oriented (i.e. be method-based), and may or may not require keywords. i.e.,  `tempconvert.dosomething(input)`
-* The code must work on lists and numpy arrays as input, and return the same numerical type.
+* The code must be called with a GHCN site id, a date range, and a time period to average over, and download the data automatically from NCEI using the [API version 2](https://www.ncdc.noaa.gov/cdo-web/webservices/v2).
 * You can develop the code using Colab Notebooks, or any other way, but the repository should be submitted to GitHub as a python script (i.e., .py, not a notebook!), and include a descriptive README.md.

+Code demo presentation: Each group will have a 5 minute live code demo on 13 February.
+The code demo should also discuss the group's code structure, challenges and solutions, and other

 Formatting and Documentation Requirements:
+* The appropriate references for the data, including DOI numbers, for the datasets used.
+Also, appropriate references to the Climate Stripes creator/technique should be included.
 * The code must contain docstrings and comments where appropriate.
 * The code must be formatted in PEP8.